 If your post is submitted late, it will only be eligible for partial credit.
 If, however, you receive a partial credit grade for work submitted on time, you may revise and resubmit that any time before the end of the semester.

-There are six webcomic or project groups in this class, and your blogging schedule is distributed according to those groups so that each group is assigned to blog during its own two-week period.
+There are five webcomic or project groups in each section of this class, and your blogging schedule is distributed according to those groups so that each group is assigned to blog during its own two-week period.
 During that period, you don’t necessarily need to coordinate your topics, but each person should post at least one blog entry during that period.
 At the conclusion of your two-week blog period, submit your blog posts in Canvas.

 Submitting Your Work